Gluten-Free London, England

 London, the city of opportunities

 Things happen for a reason and we meet the people we’re supposed to meet in order to achieve a greater goal that may reveal itself at a later time.
 I say this to myself when looking back at how I visited London for the first time in 2012.
 There, I met a boy, then visited again a few times, decided to move to London but ended up in Cardiff only to meet the love of my life.
-Now, I love visiting London.
-Only recently through my gluten-free eyes, it feels like discovering everything again for the first time.
+Now, I love an occasional visit to London to discover exciting new gluten-free things.

 Some facts about London’s food scene